MichiganCOG/M-PACT/RAINPROJECT.md

 The left gif is the input video, the right gif is the output of RAINv23.

-RAIN v23 LSTM
+#### RAIN v23 LSTM

 Median Output: alpha = 1.0 (before negative exponent alpha = 0.0)

 Uniform sampling of input, alpha could have different values for various input videos but it is always 1.0.

-RAIN v23.1
+#### RAIN v23.1

 Output: alpha = 1.0 (-0.0803)

-RAIN v23.2
+#### RAIN v23.3

-Output: alpha ~ IN PROGRESS
+Output: alpha = 1.0 (-0.0491)

+The output video is a uniformly sampled version of the entire input video.

-RAIN v23.3
+#### RAIN v23.2

-Output: alpha ~ IN PROGRESS
+Output: alpha ~ 0.5136

+The output video is sampled from every 2.5 frames of the original input.
+This means that videos upto the 125th frame are contained in the output.
+The output indices are [0, 2.5, 5.0, ..., 125].

 #### RAIN v24